automata-network/revm-sgx/README.md

 ## How it works

-In order to run revm in Intel SGX, we leverage the teaclave-sgx-sdk 2.0 implementation, mainly use its `cargo-std-aware` mode in cargo build and prevent modifying a lot of dependencies to compile them into no_std.
-See their [official docs](https://github.com/apache/incubator-teaclave-sgx-sdk/blob/v2.0.0-preview-11-17/README.md) to view more details.
+In order to run revm in Intel SGX, we leverage the automata-sgx-sdk implementation.
+See the [official docs](https://github.com/automata-network/automata-sgx-sdk) to view more details.

 To ensure successful compilation, other necessary adjustments include:
-* Fix the ctq inverse mod bug in blst when `__BLST_NO_CPUID__` is enabled, which is included in c-kzg dependency and affects the EIP4844 precompile instruction.
 * Use sgx_rand instead of the normal rand and getrandom crate, whose instructions are not compatible in SGX.
 * Ensure all cryptographic algorithms are compatible in SGX.